launchql/launchql/packages/pgpm/README.md

 ### Getting Started

 - `pgpm init` - Initialize a new module
-- `pgpm init --workspace` - Initialize a new workspace
+- `pgpm init workspace` - Initialize a new workspace

 ### Development Setup